-24. This finding is supported by the 2018 Community-Police Perceptions Survey conducted by The Asia Foundation which found "between 2015 and 2018 there was a significant increase in public respondents who agreed PNTL's presence was too little."
+^{23.} This finding is supported by the 2018 Community-Police Perceptions Survey conducted by The Asia Foundation which found "between 2015 and 2018 there was a significant increase in public respondents who agreed PNTL's presence was too little."
 2018 Community-Police Perceptions Survey.
 Thematic Brief: Police Performance.
-The Asia Foundation. https://asiafoundation.org/wp-content/uploads/2021/09/Timor-Leste-Community-Police-Perceptions-Survey-thematic-brief-PNTL\performance.pdf
+The Asia Foundation. https://asiafoundation.org/wp-content/uploads/2021/09/Timor-Leste-Community-Police-Perceptions-Survey-thematic-brief-PNTL_performance.pdf considered equal.

-We have ended the custom of requiring people to pay berlake.
-Two lia na'ins prepared the way for this ...
-This has resulted in women and men being considered equal.
 Now we see a reduction in violence in the village, because women and men give more consideration to each other.
 The cultural norms which people created can be changed when the norms no longer meet the needs of our times.
 Woman activist, Suco Uma Quic, Viqueque.

 Gradually we see a change in thinking within families, they begin to share their resources and give opportunities to girls the same as for boys.
-Chefe Suco Lau-Hata, Bazartete, Liquica District.
+Chefe Suco Lau-Hata, Bazartete, Liquica.

-Sucos who had participated in sustained socialization, education and training activities on gender equality and the laws by NGOs reported the success of this intensive work in shifting attitudes and empowering rural women.
-One workshop identified the Catholic Church as playing an important role with local authorities, and NGOs socialization activities.
-Ensuring that men actively participate in this socialization, and that men take this seriously, was identified as an important step in men improving their own lives, at the same time as building their respect for women's rights.
+Sucos which had participated in sustained socialization, education and training activities on gender equality and the laws by NGOs reported the success of this intensive work in shifting attitudes and empowering rural women.
+One workshop identified the Catholic Church as playing an important role with local authorities, as well as NGO socialization activities.
+Ensuring that men actively participate in this socialization, and that men take this seriously, was identified as an important step in men improving their own lives at the same time as building their respect for women's rights.
 One Suco highlighted an initiative to provide Suco land to families with many children, in order to grow extra food and reduce economic stress as well as ensure better nutrition for children.

 We see changes, like children being able to go to school and transform themselves through knowledge.
 But there are many who have not yet seen this change.
-Aderitu Tilman, Male Youth Activist.
-Suco Mauchiga, Ainaro District.
+Male youth activist.
+Suco Mauchiga, Ainaro.

 The Suco also makes land available to members of the community who have many children, so that they can plant vegetables to eat and reduce their economic burden.
-Chefe do Suco, Suco Vatuvou, Liquica.
+Chefe Suco Vatuvou, Liquica.